Fisker Inc (FSR) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Fisker Inc (NYSE: FSR) has decreased by -8.77 when compared to last closing price of 4.79.
-Despite this, the company has experienced a -17.55% fall in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-10-30 that Warnings from two separate companies shook Fisker and other EV stocks.
-Just last week, Fisker cut prices on its high-end EV.
+Fisker Inc (NYSE: FSR)’s stock price has decreased by -4.61 compared to its previous closing price of 4.77.
+However, the company has seen a -5.01% decrease in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-11-02 that The Federal Reserve held the federal funds rate steady again, which has some speculating about when the central bank may start reducing it.
+If the economy remains strong, that could be good for auto demand.

 Is It Worth Investing in Fisker Inc (NYSE: FSR) Right Now?

-The 36-month beta value for FSR is also noteworthy at 1.01.
+Additionally, the 36-month beta value for FSR is 1.01.
 There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 3 rating it as “sell.”

 Click here for full details and to join for free